-- If your child has any of the above symptoms, check her blood glucose.
+- If your child has any of the above symptoms, check her blood glucose (BG).

-- If it is less than 4.0 mmol/L, treat immediately (according to “Treatment Options for Low Blood Glucose” below).
+- If BG is less than 4.0 mmol/L, treat immediately (according to “Treatment Options for Low Blood Glucose” below).

-- Wait 15 minutes and recheck the blood glucose.
+- Wait 15 minutes and recheck blood glucose.
 If it is less than 4.0 mmol/L, repeat treatment.

-- If your child has a low blood glucose just prior to a planned meal or snack: Treat it, wait 15 minutes, re-check, and then give the usual meal/snack.
+- If your child has low blood glucose just prior to a planned meal or snack: Treat it, wait 15 minutes, re-check, and then give the usual meal/snack.

 - If your child has a low blood glucose and it is more than one hour until the next meal or snack, Diabetes Canada recommends the following: treat it, wait 15 minutes, then give a snack containing a starch (which contains 15g of carbs) and a protein (for example, crackers and cheese, or ½ of a peanut butter sandwich, would make a good snack.
 This is particularly important for those on an intermediate-acting peaking insulin (N/NPH).

 To raise the blood glucose, give rapid-acting carbohydrate.
 Glucose/dextrose tablets and sucrose (sugar, candy, pop) work the fastest.
 Fructose (juice or fruit) works more slowly.

 (Note that “dextrose” is the same as “glucose”.)

 - Children weighing from 15 to 30 kg (33-66 lbs), which may roughly correspond to preschoolers/children under 5 years of age: 10 grams of rapid-acting carbohydrate)

 - Children weighing more than 30 kg (66 lbs), which may roughly correspond to children 5 years of age and older: 15 grams of rapid-acting carbohydrate